nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/index.md

 The most important components of product management in nopCommerce are adding products, manufacturers, setting up product categories to make navigation easy, adding good product descriptions and appealing pictures, listing all possible product variants, defining product tags to make product search quick and effective.

 ## A catalog on the example of a live store
 In the following examples, we will use our demo store based on the "Nop Venture Theme" by Nop-Templates.
 Please find more about this third-party theme [here](https://www.nopcommerce.com/nop-venture-theme-14-plugins-nop-templatescom).
-To see the full demo store, visit the [demo site](https://frontend.nopcommerce.com/?choosetheme=2).

 There are some tips to help you create a well-designed catalog for your customers.